RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AddConstraintsMover.md

 Reminder: constraints added to the pose will not do anything if the appropriate constraint score terms are not turned on.

-ConstraintGenerators can be given in the AddConstraints mover, or in a separate `<CONSTRAINT_GENERATORS>` XML block.
+ConstraintGenerators can be given in the AddConstraints mover, or in a separate `<CONSTRAINT_GENERATORS>` XML block using the `constraint_generators` option.

 ```xml
 <AddConstraints name="(&string)" >